Warbo/chriswarbo-net/blog/2024-11-05-rationalising_denominators_2_products.md

 Normalising this `Product` representation has exposed some structure that will be useful in future installments: namely the use of *prime factors* and *roots of unity*.

+In the next post, we'll extend our representation again: to *sums* of products of powers!

 ## Appendixen ##